undertherain/gpt-bench/README.md

 # Modification

-We realize that novel harware can require specific modification to benchmark code.
-The changes shold be submitted along with bechmark results, and satisfy the following criteria:
+We realize that novel hardware can require specific modification to the benchmark code.
+The changes shold be submitted along with benchmark results, and satisfy the following criteria:

 ## What can not be changed:

- - the model should be run from Python interpreter.
+ - the model should be run from the Python interpreter.
- - model definition should stay as it is.
+ - The model definition should stay as it is.
- - optimizer should be `AdamW` imported from `torch.optim` module.
+ - The optimizer should be `AdamW` imported from `torch.optim` module.

 ## What can be changed:

-model can be post-processed after being instanciated in any way that
+- The model can be post-processed after being instantiated in any way that:
-- preserves original fuctionality
+    - Preserves the original fuctionality.
-- allows model to be trained in the same training loop (i.e. opimizer.step being called from Python interpreter)
+    - Allows the model to be trained in the same training loop (i.e. `opimizer.step` being called from Python interpreter).
-- done withing the same script
+    - Done within the same script.

-any additional set-up steps to PyTorch framework etc. E.g. `torch.backends.my_backend.enabled = True`
+- Any additional set-up steps to PyTorch framework etc. E.g. `torch.backends.my_backend.enabled = True`

-ADDING PRECISION
+ADDING NEW PRECISION(S)
 point to which lines of code can be modified

 ## Reporting changes:

-submit modified code along with results
+Submit modified code along with results
 PR to a corresponding branch,
 contact if any isses though githhub issues

-for questions contact RCCS HPAIS team.
+For questions contact RIKEN CCS <a href="[https://www.example.com/my great page](https://www.r-ccs.riken.jp/en/research/labs/hpaisrt/)https://www.r-ccs.riken.jp/en/research/labs/hpaisrt/">HPAIS</a> team.